michaelpuzon/moback-js-sdk/Docs/src/Users.md

 Fetch User Information
 ----------------------

-To fetch the details of the logged in user, the class method getUserDetails can be used.
+To fetch the details of the logged in user, just reuse fetch method from obj mgr can be used.

-          mobackUser.getUserDetails(function(data) {
+          mobackUser.fetch(function(data) {
                 console.log(data);
           });